ExtensityAI/symbolicai/README.md

 ### 🔥Debugging

-When creating very complex expressions, we we debug them by using the `Trace` expression, which allows us to print out and follow the StackTrace of the neuro-symbolic operations.
+When creating very complex expressions, we we debug them by using the `Trace` expression, which allows to print out and follow the StackTrace of the neuro-symbolic operations.
 Combined with the `Log` expression, which creates a dump of all prompts and results to a log file, we can analyze where our models potentially failed.

 ### Examples

 In the following example we create a news summary expression that crawls the given URL and streams the site content through multiple expressions.
 The outcome is a news website that is created based on the crawled content.
-The `Trace` expression allows us to follow the StackTrace of the operations and see what operations are currently executed.
+The `Trace` expression allows to follow the StackTrace of the operations and see what operations are currently executed.
 If we open the `outputs/engine.log` file we can see the dumped traces with all the prompts and results.

 ```python
 # crawling the website and creating an own website based on its facts